Using mm-Waves for Secret Key Establishment: Showcase II - Vehicle platooning

 \section{Showcase II - Vehicle platooning}

-Our second showcase is in the context of vehicle platoons, one of the most safety-critical applications of vehicular networks.
-A vehicle platoon is a set of autonomous cars which drive on the road in a line formation with approximately the same speed and relatively small inter-vehicle distances \cite{swaroop1999constant}.
+Vehicle platooning comprises a set of autonomous cars which drive on the road in a line formation with approximately the same speed and relatively small inter-vehicle distances \cite{ploeg2011design}.

-\textbf{Setup and Protocol.} The setup is shown in Figure \ref{fig::VehiclePlatoonSetup}.
-We assume each car to be equipped with two millimeter wave antenna arrays used for transmission and two omni-directional antennas used for reception.
-One pair of transmit antenna array/receive antenna (pair-1) is mounted on top of the roof of the car at a height of 0.5 m and the other pair (pair-2) at a height of 1 m.
-We use a wireless channel model that we developed using ray tracing, {as well as the radiation pattern of an {actual} antenna array system.} The noise figure for the used antenna system is $-80$ dBm.
-We assume that the transmission power is $30$ dBm for each antenna array.
+\textbf{Setup and Protocol.} We assume that each car has two mmWave antenna arrays used for transmission and two omni-directional antennas for reception.
+One pair of transmit/receive antennas (pair-1) is mounted on top of the roof of the car at a height of 0.5 m and the other pair (pair-2) at 1 m.
+We assume that $N_o = -80$ dBm and $P_T = 30$ dBm.

-We next discuss the secret key {establishment} protocol for two consecutive cars, with the understanding that each two consecutive cars perform similar steps.
-The communication protocol works as follows: 1) Pair-1 from the front car sends random packets encoded with a suitable wiretap code to Pair-1 of the back car (Link-1), 2) Pair-2 from the front car sends random packets encoded with a suitable wiretap code to Pair-2 of the back car (Link-2), 3) the front car sends a set of carefully-designed packets according to the protocol in \cite{czap2015secret} (not encoded with a wiretap code) to the back car to establish the common secret key.
+The secret key protocol works as follows: 1) Pair-1 from the front car sends random packets encoded with a suitable wiretap code to Pair-1 of the back car (Link-1), 2) Pair-2 from the front car sends random packets encoded with a suitable wiretap code to Pair-2 of the back car (Link-2), 3) the front car sends a set of carefully-designed packets as per the protocol in \cite{czap2015secret} to the back car to establish secret keys.

-\textbf{Analysis and Discussion.} Our goal is to understand the potential of our secret key generation mechanism in the context of vehicle platooning.
-Therefore, out goal is to attain the maximum rate of secure key generation against eavesdroppers that are 1) non-colluding and 2) are only equipped with single antennas (we discuss this assumption later in this subsection).

-\textit{1) Insecure regions:} based on the assumed channel model, the received SNR value for Link-1 and Link-2 are $50$ dBm and $49$ dBm respectively.
-We therefore set the wiretap code parameters to be $\text{Th}_1 = 48$ dBm and $\text{Th}_2 = 47.5$ dBm.
-Table \ref{table::InsecureRegions} shows the insecure region associated with the used links.
-There is no insecure region for both links, i.e. there are no areas in space where an eavesdropper with a single antenna can eavesdrop both links. {This means that \textit{any eavesdropper with a single antenna} will at least miss the transmitted packets from one link.}

-\textit{2) Secret Key Rate:} Using equation \eqref{eq::max_rate} and the selected values for the thresholds, the maximum rate of secure information is therefore equal to $166$ Mbps on each link.
-An eavesdropper with one antenna can only eavesdrop at most one link, therefore our key agreement protocol can establish up to $166$ Mbps of secret bits.